miguelgondu/adaptive_zelda/readme.md

 # Adaptive Zelda Experiment

 In this experiment, we are testing a system for adjusting the difficulty of games automatically.
 You will be presented 23 levels in a Zelda-like game (compiled using the [GVGAI framework](http://www.gvgai.net/index.php)).
-We will try to find a level that, for you, takes 150 in-game steps to solve.
-If you want to know more about the technique and about the experiment, [read our previous paper](https://arxiv.org/abs/2005.07677).
+We will try to find a level that, for you, takes 200 in-game steps to solve.
+If you want to know more about our research, [read our previous paper](https://arxiv.org/abs/2005.07677).

 Do you want to participate?, follow these instructions:

 ## Prerequisites

+### Operating System

+This script has only been tested in UNIX-based Operating Systems (Ubuntu and MacOS, to be more precise).

 ### Having Java installed